nchanged/realm-js/README.md

 ```

 ## Porting your favorite libraries
-Universal wrapper has a parameter called isNode.
+Universal wrapper has a parameter called $isBackend.
 So, if you want to import lodash (my favorite) or any other libaries. you can register them like so:

 ```js